 First Amendment Law

 Mr. Cafferty served on a New Jersey Supreme Court Committee that prepared a comprehensive report that formed the basis for revisions to the court rule governing access to judicial records and was instrumental in drafting the New Jersey Open Public Records Act (OPRA), which replaced the former inadequate Right To Know Law.
 He addresses First Amendment issues for a wide range of clients.

 Eminent Domain Law

-During the course of his career, Mr. Cafferty has represented numerous public entities, including the Township of Franklin (Somerset County), the Township of North Brunswick, the Township of Montgomery (Special Counsel Eminent Domain), the Borough of Milltown, and the New Jersey Sports and Exposition Authority (Special Counsel Eminent Domain) and Port Authority of New York and New Jersey (S special Eminent Domain Counsel).
+During the course of his career, Mr. Cafferty has represented numerous public entities, including the Township of Franklin in Somerset County, Township of North Brunswick, Township of Montgomery (Special Counsel Eminent Domain), Borough of Milltown, and New Jersey Sports and Exposition Authority (Special Counsel Eminent Domain) and Port Authority of New York and New Jersey (S special Eminent Domain Counsel).
 In each engagement, Mr. Cafferty has represented the public entity in the acquisition of properties for various public projects.